qbrilliance/qristal-core/docs/index.rst

 License
 =======

-The Quantum Brilliance SDK is released under the Apache License, Version 2.0.
+Qristal is released under the Apache License, Version 2.0.

 .. toctree::